res2k/HDRTray/README.md

 License
 -------
-HDRTray, a notification icon for the "Use HDR" option
+HDRTray, a notification icon for the “Use HDR” option

 Copyright (C) 2022-2023 Frank Richter